Maxim-Mazurok/google-api-typings-generator/gapi.client.vmmigration-v1alpha1/readme.md

 });
 ```

-After that you can use VM Migration API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use Migrate to Virtual Machines API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript
 ```